Howstrake Camp halt

-Howstrake Camp Halt (Manx: Stadd Campal Howstrake) (occasionally "Howstrake Holiday Camp Station", with or without the station suffix) is a stop on the Manx Electric Railway on the Isle of Man located at the line's first summit on the climb from the terminus, before descending into the nearby valley.
+Howstrake Camp halt (Manx: Stadd Campal Howstrake) (occasionally "Howstrake Holiday Camp station") is a stop on the Manx Electric Railway on the Isle of Man located at the line's first summit on the climb from the terminus, before descending into the nearby valley.

 Usage

-The station was used almost exclusively in conjunction with the nearby holiday camp from which it gained its name and despite the closure of the camp in 1985 remains a functioning request tram stop today.
-It also retains its original stone-built waiting shelter albeit in a poor state of repair, which has its name painted on the rear wall facing out to sea and bears the legend "Howstrake Holiday Camp Station" along its roof line.
+The station was established upon the creation of the adjacent camp and was used almost exclusively in conjunction with these facilities, from which it gained its name; access was via a tunnel through the remaining ornamental gates on the landward side which also featured a toll booth for entrance, long since demolished, accessing the camp via a similar booth.
+Despite the closure of the camp in 1985, it remains a functioning request tram stop today.
+It also retains its original stone-built waiting shelter albeit in a poor state of repair, which has its name painted on the wall facing the tramway and bears the legend "Howstrake Holiday Camp Station" along its roof line, albeit very faded.
 The building has been in a poor state of repair for a number of years and is now fenced-off.
-Originally the building was erected by and maintained by the owners of the holiday camp.
+Originally the building was erected by and maintained by the owners of the holiday camp, it is one of the most exposed locations on the tramway for a stopping place and is on a tight curve and steep gradient which makes for the familiar "squeal" of wheels from passing tramcars.

 Today

-The station has remained nominally open in recent times since the closure of the adjacent holiday camp but facilities have not been maintained on site for many years.
-After part of the roof collapsed, the station building was closed and fenced-off around 2015 and remains so today (2021).
+The station has remained nominally open, since the closure of the adjacent holiday camp in 1985, but facilities have not been maintained on site for many years.
+After part of the roof collapsed, the station building was closed and fenced-off around 2015 and remains so today (2024).
 Tramcars do still stop here but only on request of passengers, or by flagging down a passing car to board.
 Being situated on an exposed coastal headland the shelter formerly provided welcome respite for walkers, the coastal road being a popular walk.
+The camp itself is in private ownership and has been in a state of dereliction for many years with some chalet buildings and outdoor swimming pool still extant, the faded wording (inset) which is visible from sea denoting the name of the camp remains visible on the rear of the shelter.
+Whilst it does not appear on the timetable in common with many other wayside halts, it remains served by the tramway today on a request basis.